Prose Metrist, Novelist, & Word Witch

 Colleen M. Chesebro grew up in a large city in the mid-west.
 Keen on making her own way in the world, she joined the United States Air Force after graduation to tour the world and find herself.
 To this day, that search continues.

 Colleen created Word Craft ~ Prose & Poetry at wordcraft.com as an uplifting community where poets can learn the basics of writing Japanese and American syllabic poetry by sharing their own poetic inspiration within a weekly poetry challenge called Tanka Tuesday.
-Participants submit their poetry written in one of the twelve forms: haiku, senryu, haiga, tanka, gogyohka, haibun, tanka prose, renga, solo renga, cinquain, and its variations, Etheree, nonet, and/or shadorma.
+Participants submit their poetry written in one of the following forms: haiku, senryu, haiga, tanka, gogyohka, haibun, tanka prose, renga, solo renga, cinquain, and its variations, Etheree, nonet, shadorma, Badger Hexastich, and Abhanga.
 Poets receive positive feedback from peers who inspire each other to stretch their creativity.

 Colleen’s syllabic poetry has appeared in the Auroras & Blossoms Poetry Journal, and in Hedgerow, a Journal of Small Poems, including other publications.
 She’s also received several awards for her flash fiction pieces during the Carrot Ranch.com yearly rodeo events.